-On May 31, 2019, Labaton Sucharow filed an Amended Class Action Complaint for Violation of the Federal Securities Laws (the “Complaint”) asserting claims under Sections 11 and 15 of the Securities Act of 1933.
-The Complaint alleges that the registration statement and prospectus used to conduct the June 28, 2018 IPO were false and misleading for failing to disclose that BrightView was experiencing a labor shortage and was saddled with substantial unprofitable contracts.
+Lead Plaintiff filed an Amended Class Action Complaint on May 31, 2019 (the “Amended Complaint”).
+The Amended Complaint alleges violations of Section 11 and 15 of the Securities Act on behalf of a class of all who purchased or otherwise acquired BrightView common stock pursuant and/or traceable to the Company’s Offering Materials..
+The Amended Complaint alleges that the registration statement and prospectus used to conduct the June 28, 2018 IPO were false and misleading for failing to disclose that BrightView was experiencing a labor shortage and was saddled with substantial unprofitable contracts.
 BrightView also failed to disclose that before the IPO, the Company engaged in a Managed Exit initiative to terminate or exit many of these unprofitable contracts and would continue to do so well into 2019.
 By February 8, 2019, BrightView’s stock price had fell to $12.75—42% below the price at which the stock was sold to the investing public in the IPO.